-A diagnosis of kidney failure is very challenging, impacting every aspect of a person's well-being - physical and mental health, finance, employment, and relationships.
+A diagnosis of kidney failure is very challenging, impacting every aspect of a person's wellbeing-physical and mental health, finance, employment and relationships.
 This level of adversity can significantly impact an individual and their family's quality of life.
-It can influence their self-respect and esteem and prevent them from taking more control of their lives, becoming a partner in their own health care, or adopting life enhancing and self-management behaviours .
-People living with CKD should have equity of access to the holistic care provision they need to live their lives well .
-Supporting people to live well with CKD includes promotion of good mental health, social provision, education, and physical rehabilitation; all of which have a significant impact on emotional, social, and physical health, creating a greater focus on shared responsibility for health and reducing time spent in care settings.
+It can influence their self-respect and esteem, and prevent them from taking more control of their lives, becoming a partner in their own healthcare, or adopting life enhancing and self-management behaviours [1].
+People living with chronic kidney disease (CKD) should have equity of access to the holistic care provision they need to live their lives well [2, 3].
+Supporting people to live well with CKD includes promotion of good mental health, social provision, education and physical rehabilitation, all of which have a significant impact on emotional, social and physical health, creating a greater focus on shared responsibility for health and reducing time spent in care settings.

-Psychosocial issues in people with CKD include psychological, psychiatric, and social care needs and can impact their physical health and treatment outcomes.
-Depression in early-stage kidney disease increases the risk of progressing to late-stage kidney disease, leading to the need for dialysis or a kidney transplant.
-Depression increases the risk of hospitalisation; in addition, depression in people receiving dialysis and in people living with kidney transplants increases the risk of dying by approximately 50% and 65% respectively.
-People living with severe mental illness (SMI) make up 7% of the UK kidney population6-8, receive suboptimal kidney care and can die up to 15 years younger than their peers.
-Dementia-like conditions are common in kidney patients but significantly under-diagnosed, leading to suboptimal care for both dementia and kidney disease.
+Psychosocial issues in people with CKD include psychological, psychiatric and social care needs, and these can impact physical health and treatment outcomes.
+Depression in earlystage kidney disease increases the risk of progressing to latestage kidney disease, leading to the need for dialysis or a kidney transplant.
+Depression increases the risk of hospitalization [4, 5]; in addition, depression in people receiving dialysis and in people living with kidney transplants increases the risk of dying by approximately 50% and 65%, respectively.
+People living with severe mental illness make up 7% of the UK kidney population [6-8], receive suboptimal kidney care and can die up to 15 years younger than their peers.
+Dementia-like conditions are common in kidney patients but significantly under-diagnosed, leading to suboptimal care for both dementia and kidney disease [9].
 There are also significant barriers for people with CKD and intellectual disabilities.
-These conditions are likely to decline more quickly in dialysis patients and have a negative impact on their ability to make decisions about their treatment.
-Very high levels of social need are reported and the need for social care intervention must not be underestimated, particularly as this in turn often has a significant impact on a person's emotional wellbeing.
+These conditions are likely to decline more quickly in dialysis patients and have a negative impact on their ability to make decisions about their treatment [10].
+Very high levels of social need are reported and the need for social care intervention must not be underestimated, particularly as this in turn often has a significant impact on a person's emotional wellbeing [11].

-Despite a large body of research evidence supporting the clinical effectiveness (improved psychological wellbeing, quality of life and physical health outcomes) and cost-effectiveness of psychosocial interventions in physical healthcare which has been published over the last 50 years there remains wide variation in the provision of specialist psychosocial care and access to renal specialist psychosocial practitioners .
-Individuals living with CKD report high levels of physical inactivity and poor emotional and social wellbeing .
-Despite disease-specific guidelines promoting physical activity (PA) participation , people living with CKD do not routinely receive PA, social, or emotional wellbeing support as part of their clinical care .
+Despite a large body of research evidence supporting the clinical effectiveness (improved psychological wellbeing, quality of life and physical health outcomes) and cost-effectiveness of psychosocial interventions in physical healthcare which has been published over the last 50 years [12], there remains wide variation in the provision of specialist psychosocial care and access to renal specialist psychosocial practitioners [13, 14].
+Individuals living with CKD report high levels of physical inactivity and poor emotional and social wellbeing [15].
+Despite diseasespecific guidelines promoting physical activity participation [16], people living with CKD do not routinely receive physical activity, or social or emotional wellbeing support as part of their clinical care [16].